chrisballinger/prosody-modules/mod_csi_battery_saver/README.markdown

 bring up their radio for unimportant stanzas.

 `IQ` stanzas, and `message` stanzas containing a body or being encypted and all nonzas are considered important.
-Groupchat messages must set a subject or have the user's username or nickname in their messages to count as "important". `Presence` stanzas are always not "important".
+If the config option `csi_battery_saver_filter_muc` is set to true, groupchat messages must set a subject or have the user's username or nickname in their messages to count as "important", if the config is false (default), all groupchat messages havin a body or being encrypted are considered "important".
+`Presence` stanzas are always considered not "important".

 All buffered stanzas that allow timestamping are properly stamped to reflect their original send time, see [XEP-0203].